AramZS/aramzs.github.io/_drafts/2015-12-04-wordcamp-us.markdown

 - Analytics engine
 - Multi-lingual
 - Think about it as a funhouse mirror, a different way to store data.
+- Pagely, VIA and WP Engine are all using with WP.
+As are a number of agencies, alley, and 10up.
+- Six main use cases.
+- Site Search
+	- Better than built in search.
+	- Easier to do faceted (filtered-down) searching.
+	-

 # Random Notes